 - Your company name/logo above your Firkin at the festival

 - Listed as the sponsor of your Firkin in the FirkinGuide

-- Listed on this webpage under your Firkin with a link to your own website
+- Listed on this webpage under your Firkin and in the list above with a link to your own website

 If you would like to become a FirkinSponsor please contact: – FirkinDavid by email at email@example.com